clitic/signauth/README.md

 ## TODO

-- fixing predictions for an unclassified sign
+- fixing predictions for an un-classified sign
-- better model with higher accuracy and more correct and precise predictions (classifications)
+- more correct and precise predictions (classifications)

 ## License